PorktoberRevolution/ReStocked/README.md

   * GameData
     * ReStock
       * Assets: all model and texture files
+      * FX: new effects
+      * Localization: new localization data
       * Patches: ModuleManager patches to enable art replacements
     * ReStockPlus
       * Assets: all models and texture files